Consumer protection

 illegal marketing of gambling and misleading statements

-Application to certify a class action, against eight companies which operate gambling clubs that offer group participation in lotteries held by Mifal Hapais (the Israel State Lottery).
+Applications to certify a class action, against eight companies which operate gambling clubs that offer group participation in lotteries held by Mifal Hapais (the Israel State Lottery).
 The clients pay a monthly subscription fee, the lottery tickets are purchased collectively, and the clients share the prizes.
+The applications were filed in May and December 2020.

-According to the application, the clubs, which are not authorized dealers of Mifal Hapais, are violating the criminal law.
-The council requests the court to forbid the clubs from marketing the lotteries, and to hold that the agreement with the clients are void.
+According to the applications, the clubs, which are not authorized dealers of Mifal Hapais, are violating the criminal law.
+The council requests the court to forbid the clubs from marketing the lotteries, and to hold that the agreements with the clients are void.

 The council claims that the gambling clubs mislead the clients in numerous issues.
 For example, the clubs do not reveal that on average, 70% of the subscription fee are not used for purchasing lottery tickets.
 Furthermore, the clubs state that using their services increase the chances for winning.
 In practice, the chances for loss increase.
 The clubs also do not reveal the fact that they lower the profit expectation.
 The council demands that the clubs compensate the clients for this misleading behavior.

-Documents: Application to Certify the Class Action, Motion to Approve a Settlement.
+Documents: Application to Certify the Class Action, Application to Certify a Class Action Against Lotocard.

 Lapiner v.
 Bezeq